Best EPOS Systems in 2024 | UK POS Provider Guide

 Epos Now accepts both upfront payments and monthly payments.
 Its EPOS software package includes equipment such as a physical terminal and receipt printer, but businesses have the option of purchasing or renting additional hardware.
 You can purchase its software outright for £538.80 but since a hardware-software package deal is cheaper, we don’t recommend going for this.

 Unlike other EPOS system providers, your purchase includes a lot of hardware with your software making it more difficult to compare.
-However, it should make for an appealing proposition since you’ll have all the kit you need for a one-time fee of £325, rather than ongoing costs the other providers besides Square tend to offer.
+However, it should make for an appealing proposition since you’ll have all the kit you need for a one-time fee of £225, rather than ongoing costs the other providers besides Square tend to offer.
+Previously, the outright cost was £899 so this is a significant reduction.

-Thereafter £19/month EPOS software rates are pretty affordable too, with only Square and Shopify offering cheaper plans.
+Thereafter £25/month EPOS software rates are pretty affordable too, with only Square and Shopify offering cheaper plans.

 Transaction fees are a little unclear with Epos Now, though we believe they are around 1.7% for in-person transactions.
 That’s a little less than Square’s 1.75% rates though Square do have other perks such as next-day transfer rates, offline mode and gift card functionality that Epos Now forgos.